xsisol01/Digital-electronics-1/Labs/02-logic/README.md

 ## 2. A 2-bit comparator

-_Karnaugh Maps_
+* Karnaugh Maps
 ![Karnaugh maps](Images/Kmaps_lab2.PNG)

->Equation of simplified SoP form of the "greater than" function
+* Equation of simplified SoP form of the "greater than" function

 ![SoP](Images/FunctionSoP.gif)

->Equation of simplified PoS form of the "less than" function
+* Equation of simplified PoS form of the "less than" function

 ![PoS](Images/FunctionPoS.gif)

+* Link to EDA Playground (2-bit comparator) -> https://www.edaplayground.com/x/sEcj

+## 3. A 4-bit binary comparator